pretix/pretix/doc/admin/scaling.rst

 While redis is a very important part that glues together some of the components, it isn't used heavily and can usually handle a fairly large pretix installation easily on a single modern CPU core.
-Having some memory available is good in case of e.g. lots of tasks queuing up during a traffic peak, but we wouldn't expect ever needing more than a gigabyte of it.
+Having some memory available is good, e.g. if lots of tasks queue up during a traffic peak, but we wouldn't expect ever needing more than a gigabyte of it.

-Feel free to set up a redis cluster for availability – but you won't need it for performance in a long time.
+Feel free to set up a redis cluster for availability – but you probably won't need it for performance.

 The limitations
 ---------------